 Please note that the HTML versions of the agenda and agenda packet may not reflect changes or amendments made to the agenda.

-- I. CALL TO ORDER
+- I. CALL TO ORDER AND VERIFICATION OF QUORUM

 - II.
-ROLL CALL
+INVOCATION AND PLEDGE OF ALLEGIANCE

 - III.
-INVOCATION AND PLEDGE OF ALLEGIANCE
+APPROVAL OF THE AGENDA

 - IV.
 CITIZEN PARTICIPATION (Three minutes strictly enforced)

 - V. PUBLIC HEARING

-- 1. CRA 2025 Plan Update (Administration)

-- VI.
-Discussion of the Town of Eatonville, Florida Community Redevelopment Agency (TOECRA) 2025 Plan Update (Administration)
+A. Public Hearing - The 2025 CRA Plan Update (Administration)

-- VII.
-ADJOURNMENT